 Hydragea macrophylla are well known for there very large flowers and spectacular displays and the ability of the flowers to change colour to pink or blue all though there are some which are white such as Hydrangea ‘Mme Eemile Mouillere’.
-Depending in the PH of the soil whether it is acidic or alkaline determines the color of the flower.
+Depending on the PH of the soil whether it is acidic or alkaline determines the colour of the flower.

 Quick Hydrangea macrophylla facts

 - Flowers tend to be pink or blue and have the ability to change colour depending in the soil PH

 - They do not need pruning (just deadhead in after flowering or early Spring

 - Size: 3-6ft tall by 5-10ft wide depending on the variety

 - Grows well in semi-shade or full sun (sheltered site is best)